 There’s also a shortcoming that’s unique to this new version of the game.
 Along with the aforementioned improved controls, the Deadlight Director’s Cut add a new mode called “Survival” in which Randall has to stay alive as long as he can while trapped in an enclosed space.
 But while it’s fun for a couple rounds, it ultimately becomes redundant because it doesn’t have the depth or the variety of the story mode.

-In the end, the Deadlight Director’s Cut — like so many reissues of recent games — doesn’t add enough to make it worth playing if you’ve already beaten the game.
+the Deadlight Director’s Cut — like so many reissues of recent games — doesn’t add enough to make it worth playing if you’ve already beaten the game.
 But if you missed it the first time, and think you might enjoy a Sunday fun run through a zombie apocalypse, this will definitely get your heart pumping.